carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ### Alternative models

 When considering models, they must be adoptable without hindering performance builds.
-Carbon will not create build mode-specific programming models.
+Carbon will not create build-mode-specific programming models.

 #### Guaranteed safety by default (Rust's model)